Kermit Gosnell: Apprehension

-Statutory changes are necessary as well.
-Infanticide and third-trimester abortion are serious crimes.
-The two-year statute of limitations currently applicable for these offenses is inadequate to their severity.
-The limitations period for late abortion should be extended to five years; infanticide, like homicide, should have none.
-Impersonating a physician is also a serious, and potentially very dangerous, act.
-Yet under current law it is not a crime at all.
-An appropriate criminal provision should be enacted.
-There may also be other statutory and regulatory revisions that we, as lay people, have not thought to consider.
-Legislative hearings may be appropriate to further examine these issues.

 Trial

 In 2011, Gosnell, his wife Pearl, and eight other clinic employees were charged in the case.
 Eight, including Gosnell's wife, subsequently pleaded guilty, most of whom would testify against Gosnell, and three of these pleaded guilty to third-degree murder, carrying a 20- to 40-year term.
 A gag order was imposed on both defense and prosecution in April 2011 to bar them from talking to the media before the trial.
 In December 2011, Pearl pleaded guilty to performing illegal abortions, conspiracy, criminal conspiracy and corrupt organization; due to spousal privilege, she would not have to testify against Gosnell, although she could still go to prison.
 Pearl had testified to the grand jury that she alone assisted on Sundays, and that her role was to "help do the instruments" in the procedure room and to monitor patients in the recovery room.
 Another employee testified that she assisted with late-term abortions "on Sundays or days we were closed [to] do special cases."

 As a result, the only employee to go on trial with Gosnell was Eileen O'Neill, who allegedly held herself out as a doctor at the clinic when she was not licensed.
 Her lawyer told jurors she never did so, and performed medical duties only under Gosnell's orders.